Haryana govt's new guidelines to check COVID-19 case surge limit number of people at functions | Health

 Haryana govt's new guidelines to check COVID-19 case surge limit number of people at functions

-The Haryana government on Sunday issued fresh guidelines putting a ceiling on the number of people permitted at functions in open spaces and indoors, and at funerals in the wake of a surge in coronavirus cases in the state.
+The Haryana government on Sunday issued fresh guidelines putting a ceiling on the number of people permitted to attend functions in open spaces and indoors, and at funerals in the wake of a surge in coronavirus cases in the state.

 Earlier, the limit on gatherings was implemented in Gurgaon and Faridabad.